CampingCare/n8n-node/README.md

 ### Obtaining Your API Key

 1. Log in to your Starfish dashboard (CampingCare or HotelCare)
-2. Navigate to Settings > API
+2. Navigate to Settings > API Keys
 3. Generate or copy your API key
 4. Paste it into the n8n credentials field